Digestion In Ruminants - Structure, Function, Process,Types, Digestion, & Facts

 • Absorption of VFAs in the Rumen: VFAs synthesised in the rumen are absorbed through the wall of the digestive organ with the help of blood vessels to maintain its energy.

-• Absorption of Water and Nutrients in the Omasum: The omasum serves in the soaking of water and consolidation of nutrients, thus the volume of the digester is to some extent reduced and nutrient uptake is amplified.
+• Absorption of Water and Nutrients in the Omasum: The omasum serves in the soaking of water and consolidation of nutrients, thus the volume of the digester is to some extent reduced and nutrient uptake is increased.

-True Digestion In Abomasum
+True Digestion in Abomasum

 • Secretion of Digestive Enzymes: The abomasum produces hydrochloric acid and enzymes to digest proteins and other constituents.